 Fixed rate deals are often popular as borrowers have peace of mind that their repayments will stay the same for a set period of time, even if interest rates rise.
 This makes it a good option for those who need to stick to a specific budget.

-However, the downside of a fixed rate mortgage is that if interest rates decrease during your deal, you won't benefit from a reduction in your monthly repayments.
+However, the downside of a fixed rate mortgage is that if mortgage interest rates decrease during your deal, you won't benefit from a reduction in your monthly repayments.

-Fixed rate deals typically have higher rates than variable rate deals, such discount and tracker rates.
+Fixed rate deals typically have higher rates than variable rate mortgage deals, such discount and tracker rates.
 This is due to the fact that they will remain the same over the deal period, while discounted and tracker rates are subject to change.

 Two-year fixed-rate mortgages and five-year fixed-rate mortgages are the most common deal lengths, but you can get longer deals.